The Power of Tests for Detecting $p$-Hacking: Implications of -Hacking

 For a power evaluation to be informative, relevant choices for the joint distribution of the $p$-values and methods for $p$-hacking need to be considered.
 We deal with each of these through the following choices:

 \begin{enumerate} \itemsep{0em}

 \item For the distribution of $h$, we provide general analytical results for any distribution.
-For graphical and Monte Carlo purposes, we choose either point masses on a particular value of $h$ or a distribution calibrated to the data collected by \cite{brodeur2020methods}.\footnote{Specifically, we model the distribution of $h$ by the Gamma distribution and calibrate its parameters to the RCT subsample of the data collected by \cite{brodeur2020methods}, which they argue contains the least amount of $p$-hacked observations.
-More specifically, we parameterize the density of the Gamma distribution as $\frac{\beta^\alpha}{\Gamma(\alpha)}x^{\alpha-1}e^{-\beta x}$ and estimate $\alpha>0$ and $\beta>0$ by maximum likelihood.}
+For graphical and Monte Carlo purposes, we choose either point masses on a particular value of $h$ or $\hat\Pi$, a distribution calibrated to the data in \citet{brodeur2020methods}.\footnote{Specifically, we model the distribution of $h$ by the Gamma distribution and calibrate its parameters to the randomized controlled trial (RCT) subsample of the data collected by \cite{brodeur2020methods}, which they use as a benchmark.
+More specifically, we parameterize the density of the Gamma distribution as $\frac{\beta^\alpha}{\Gamma(\alpha)}x^{\alpha-1}e^{-\beta x}$ and compute maximum likelihood estimates $\hat\alpha=0.8547$ and $\hat\beta=1.8691$.}

-\item For the methods employed in $p$-hacking, corresponding to the choice of the function $d(\cdot)$, we consider two basic approaches to $p$-hacking. \begin{enumerate} \itemsep{0em} \item The \emph{threshold approach}, where the researcher constructs a test from their preferred model, accepting this test if it corresponds to a $p$-value below a target value (for example, $0.05$).
-If the $p$-value does not achieve this goal value, additional models are considered.
-This is representative of the ``intuitive'' approach to $p$-hacking that is discussed in much of the literature on testing for $p$-hacking, where humps in the $p$-curve around common critical levels are examined.
+\item For the methods employed in $p$-hacking, corresponding to the choice of the function $d(\cdot)$, we consider the two basic approaches to $p$-hacking discussed in Section \ref{sec: DirectionsPower}, the threshold and minimum approaches.

-\item The \emph{minimum approach}, where researchers take the smallest $p$-value from a set of models.
-Intuitively, we would expect that for this approach the distribution of $p$-values would shift to the left, be monotonically non-increasing, and there would be no expected hump in the distribution of $p$-values near commonly reported significance levels.
-This is true, for example, if the researchers report the minimum $p$-value across independent tests; see Section \ref{sec:specification_search_3}.

 \end{enumerate}